 “One of my top five menopause symptoms was feeling all the rage,” says Brunner, a Pilates instructor and end-of-life doula.
 As she began going through menopause, Brunner realized she could relate to women who were looking for a place to put the furious energy raging within them—a fire often stoked by feelings of invisibility.
 “I started to understand why so many women in their mid-50s take up running, get divorced or become champions for a cause.”

 Just like during puberty, hormonal changes are the main cause of severe mood swings during menopause.
-Finding ways to cope is crucial, and may involve anything from hormone replacement therapy (HRT) to counselling or other medication, particularly if you find yourself dipping into depression.
+Finding ways to cope is crucial, and may involve anything from menopause hormone therapy (MHT) to counselling or other medication, particularly if you find yourself dipping into depression.

 Getting stuck in self-reflection mode

 Menopause also forced Brunner to reflect on the life decisions she had made up to that point.
 “I had no children, by choice, and no current partner.
 So I was questioning who I was, what I wanted and how I wanted to contribute to society.
 I thought I had already done a lot of self-reflection work, but this was more of a reckoning.”

 Denah Smith, a nurse practitioner at Scarborough, Ont.’s TAIBU Community Health Centre, advises that societal expectation and stigma play a role in self-reflection during menopause.
 “Society can be a positive influence on one’s life or it can be unduly critical.
 At times, the stigma that is attached to the various situations can be quite debilitating.”

 “Recognizing that I could no longer be a biological mother led to questioning my role in society,” adds Brunner.
 “Even though I never wanted to give birth, there was still a sense of loss that came with the changes I was going through.
 I was grieving something I never wanted.”